 Mound continues to be a desirable place to live.
 However, the City recognizes that as more than 71% of its units are single-family residential it is primarily serving the needs of those seeking to live in those types of homes.
 There is increasing interest from people of all ages for more options, like townhomes or senior living facilities.
 In addition, most of the City's larger multi-family complexes are more than twenty-five years old and not up to modern standards.
-Thus, the City would benefit from the creation of new, market rate apartments, as well as modernization of existing complexes.
+Thus, the City would benefit from modernization of existing complexes.